AIAnytime/Awesome-MCP-Server/README.md

 **Adding a server?** Read **[CONTRIBUTING.md](CONTRIBUTING.md)** first.
 The short version:

 - One server per pull request.
 - Add it as a **bullet** in the right category, in alphabetical order.
-Please don't renumber anything or introduce numbered lists — that's what broke this file before.
+Please don't renumber anything or introduce numbered lists.
 - Use the exact entry format:
   ```markdown
   - **[Name](https://link-to-repo-or-docs)** `stdio|http|sse` — One sentence on what it does.
 Install: `command` · [Docs](https://…)